 New Trends in Japanese Locks

 In today’s Japan, there is a bit of a revolution happening, with residents replacing their disc-cylinder locks with newer advanced lock technology.
-The National Police Agency has promoted an anti-lock picking program to reduce the amount of break-ins by this method by some 70%.
+The National Police Agency has promoted an anti-lock picking program to reduce the number of break-ins by this method by some 70%.
 Their Japan Crime Prevention Association established a new certificate system for locks which cannot be easily picked.
 Check this site out as an example of the state of locksmithing in Sydney, Australia in the 21C.
 Rotary tumblers are popular as locks that are very tough to pick in the modern era.

 Saru Lock Obsolete Skills?